Female R. Kelly Fans Ask To Post His Bail

 — CNN Breaking News (@cnnbrk) February 24, 2019

-Also on Monday, a woman who accused Kelly of sexual assault in 2008 named Lisa VanAllen wrote an op-ed piece in The New York Times in which she shared her experiences.
+Also on Monday, a woman who accused Kelly of sexual assault in 2008 — one named Lisa VanAllen — wrote an op-ed piece in The New York Times in which she shared her experiences.
 VanAllen had appeared in the Surviving R. Kelly documentary.

-“I was one of the first survivors to call him out in the mid 2000s,” VanAllen wrote in the Times.
+“I was one of the first survivors to call him out in the mid 2000s,” VanAllen wrote in The New York Times.
 “I was a ‘me’ before #MeToo.
 The world had not yet carved a space for survivors, especially black girls, to be heard — in court or in our communities.”